"The Principles" vs. Your Guitar Teacher

 Believe me, when it comes to physical tensions allowed to remain while practicing, it is one of those “pay me now, or pay me later” situations.
 That is why I get letters everyday from longtime players saying things like “I’ve been playing for 30 years, and haven’t gotten any better in the last 25.
 After reading your essays I realize all the tension I am playing with, and now I know why I haven’t gotten any better”.

 And I want to point out to everyone a very interesting phrase Gerard uses in his description.
 He says he is “confused about what to do, if I want to move at his (the teacher’s) pace”.
 Well, that is pretty much the crux of the matter.
-When a teacher is “teaching” a student, the only determinant of the proper “pace” is the pace that results in LEARNING taking place.
+When a teacher is “teaching” a student, the only determinant of the proper “pace” is the pace that results in learning and improvement taking place.

 Do we want to keep up the teachers “pace”, and in the end, not learn anything, or in the case of motor skills like playing the guitar, learn WRONG, and become CRIPPLED over time?
 How ridiculous!
 This teacher is using the “Factory Assembly Line Approach”.
 He has thrown Gerard on the conveyer belt, which will whisk him through all the usual exercises at the usual speed so he can pop off the belt at the right time and be ready for the next regularly scheduled series of crippling exercises.